From prep to cooking, from serving suggestions to top tips, cooking duck breasts got a whole lot easier with our guide.

 - Place the breast skin-side up on a chopping board, using a small sharp knife, make a small incision at the thinner end of the breast between the skin and the meat.

 - Gently pull the skin away, ensuring not to damage any of the meat.
 Carefully use the knife in one hand to cut the sinew, while pulling the skin away with the other.

-- Without the skin, duck can easily dry out so it’s best to cook as quickly – you can do this by butterflying the breast, cutting the cooking time in half.
+Without the skin, duck can easily dry out so it’s best to cook quickly – you can do this by butterflying the breasts.

 - 2 Duck breasts, seasoned

 Score the skin with a sharp knife and leave to come to room temperature (30 mins)